AVOIDANT TO SECURE ROADMAP: PART I

 First, take time to understand where your predisposition towards guilt comes from, so you can separate your past defence mechanisms from your present needs (for info on the source and repetition of chronic guilt, read the section on the Cycle of Guilt on the Individual Characteristics page if you haven't yet).
 Then master the skills to respond constructively to it:

 1. Explore your feelings of guilt non-judgementally

 Self-enquire, don't judge.
 Ask yourself without judgement why you made those decisions in the first place: "how was I hurting and what need was I trying to get met?"
 "Is it reasonable to feel guilty about this?"
 Were there factors involved that were out of your control?
 Did you do what you felt was best at the time?
 How do you see your actions differently today?
 Really dig into the root of the problem to find solutions, consider whether the guilt is proportionate (keeping in mind your boundaries - we can't be completely responsible for how someone else feels), then look forward in terms of action, and what you could do to resolve things.
-Don't dwell on the past and avoid replaying over and over - refocus your attention on something more positive.
+This will help you take the right lessons and move forward positively with that information.
+Don't dwell on the past and avoid replaying over and over - once you feel you have explored and fully understood what was going on, refocus your attention on something more positive.